The September 1 Junior Year Rule: Why Lacrosse Recruiting Is Different | RosterWise™

 Sophomore year (10th grade): Start filling out recruiting questionnaires for target programs.
 Develop the first version of a highlight video.
 Continue club lacrosse and academic performance.
 Be aware that coach communication will not begin yet.

 Summer before junior year: Attend ID camps and showcases where appropriate.
 Finalize highlight video.
 Ensure NCAA Eligibility Center registration is complete (see Academic Eligibility and the NCAA Eligibility Center).
-Have a clear target list of programs ready for September 1.
+Have a clear target list of programs ready for the contact date — and confirm which date applies to your athlete.

-September 1 of junior year: The communication door opens.
+The contact date, at the start of junior year: The communication door opens — September 1 at noon Eastern for girls, 7 a.m. on the Wednesday after Labor Day for boys.
 Coaches can initiate contact, calls, texts, and offers can flow.
 Families should be ready to engage substantively from day one.

 Junior year (11th grade): Active recruiting.
 Conversations with coaches, official and unofficial visits, verbal offers, decisions about which programs to seriously pursue.